-WVNCC financial aid students will use the following grade level progression for all federal funds: Students will be considered "grade level one students" until they have completed 24 credit hours; students who have completed 48 hours or more are considered "grade level two students."
+WVNCC financial aid students will use the following grade level progression for federal Direct Loan calculations: Students will be considered "grade level one students" until they have completed 30 credit hours; students who have completed 31 hours or more are considered "grade level two students."
+Only A.A.S., A.S., and A.A. degree seekers qualify for level two funding.